← Back to bangkok

 A popular Thai street food made with rice noodles, shrimp, tofu, eggs, and tamarind sauce.

-Pad Thai traditional recipe from bangkok, thailand
+Pad Thai traditional recipe

 Pad Thai